Send Webhooks With Hookdeck

 In this context, Sources represent the accounts in your system that send webhooks, and Destinations represent the webhook URLs that your accounts provide.

-Create a source per account
+Create a Source per account

 should use a unique identifier that you can use to map it back to the account in your system.

-The Hookdeck API will return source_id
+The Hookdeck Sources API endpoint will return source_id

 and source_url